Last updated: 2024-07-04

 The custom SearchController in Swagger UI

 The custom frontend controllers of the General tab are explained in the frontend settings.
-Our small example is already finished, so we can download the generated code and start with the implementation right away.
+Our small example is already finished, so we can download the generated code and start with the actual implementation right away.

 See Pricing